FutureProofHomes/wyoming-enhancements/snapcast/docs/optional_1_homeassistant_sensors_and_controls.md

-# Integrate Satellite PulseAudio into HomeAssistnat
+# [OPTIONAL] Integrate Satellite PulseAudio into HomeAssistnat

 ## Background
 Currently, there are no known integrations for controlling remote PulseAudio servers.